Winter adventure on a budget

 BOW workshops are offered year-round by state DNRs.
 Costs include lodgings, meals and gear unless noted.

-Activities include dog mushing, cross-country skiing, snowshoe biathlon, dark-house fishing and outdoor survival.
-Cost is $190 plus an extra $60 for mushing.
+Minnesota offers many weekends for women and families that include dog mushing, cross-country skiing, snowshoe biathlon, dark-house fishing and outdoor survival.

 Activities include dog mushing, cross-country skiing, ice fishing, bow-hunting, winter survival, trapping and kayaking.
 Cost is $399.

-Northwest of Marquette, a BOW Winter Workshop will be held at Bay Cliff Health Camp Feb.
-24-26.
+In Michigan, a BOW Winter Workshop will be held at Bay Cliff Health Camp on Lake Superior between L'Anse and Marquette Feb.
+23-25.

 Activities include dog sledding, skijoring, winter camping, winter biking and geocaching as well as skiing, snowshoeing and fishing.
 Cost is $195.